-Keeping quiet?
-Not really an option for this woman.
-Olivia Morreale grew up in an Italian-American family in Washington, DC, and later New York City, and has always taken a no-holds-barred approach to finding her individuality and pursuing her passions.
-After studying all types of music from the age of 9, Olivia found her true musical home as a teenager sitting in at late-night R&B and jazz jam sessions in Manhattan.
+An old soul with a new sound, Olivia Morreale (Foxie) grew up in an Italian-American family in Washington, DC, and later New York City, and has always taken a no-holds-barred approach to finding her individuality and pursuing her passions.
+After studying all types of music from the age of 9, Foxie found her true musical home as a teenager sitting in at late-night R&B and jazz jam sessions in Manhattan.

-Olivia has played at various venues in Los Angeles as a solo artist as well as the lead vocalist of the all-female rock group MOTHER, and has also sung with big bands and has recorded lead and background vocals for several acts around the Los Angeles area.
-She is also a vocalist with the Satin Dollz, a Los-Angeles, Paris, and London-based company.
-Olivia has studied under LA-based musicians Sara Gazarek, Patrice Rushen, and Jeffrey Allen, among others.
+Foxie has played at various venues in Los Angeles as a solo artist as well as the lead vocalist of the all-female rock group MOTHER, and has also sung with big bands and has recorded lead and background vocals for several acts around the Los Angeles area, and was also a vocalist with the Satin Dollz, a Los-Angeles, Paris, and London-based pinup group.
+Foxie has studied under LA-based musicians Sara Gazarek, Patrice Rushen, and Jeffrey Allen, among others.